mrocabado/registration/README.md

 mvn clean package
 Will generate registration/registration-rest/target/registration.war that you can deploy in a servlet container.
 I've tested with Tomat 8

-See it here in action here:
+See it in action here:
 https://www.screencast.com/t/Zpi8dFUbKJ

 You can query by properties adding query params like this: